Enterprise Data Warehouse

 An intermediate storage area of temporary nature for data processing under the extract, transform and load (ETL) process.
 ETL consolidates data from multiple sources and transforms it into a modeled format suitable for storing in the enterprise DWH.
-Cloud-based EDWs, due to their scalability, use ELT (extract, load, transform), which means that the transformation step is performed after data loading into an enterprise data warehouse.
+Cloud-based enterprise data warehouses, due to their scalability, use ELT (extract, load, transform), which means that the transformation step is performed after data loading into an enterprise data warehouse.

 - Data storage layer - centralized storage where data is made accessible for analytics (querying, reporting) and sharing.